Ben-schlch/additions_to_conv_lane_detect/Lane_Detection_with_UFLDv2/UltraFastLaneDetectionV2.md

 To read more about the architecture, like the loss function used, please refer to the [paper](https://arxiv.org/abs/2206.07389).
 ## Results

-We used the Ultra Fast Lane Detection V2 with the pretrained Model on the 3 provided videos (project, challenge, harder challenge) and also measured fps while doing so.
+We used the Ultra Fast Lane Detection V2 with the pretrained Model on the 3 provided videos (project, challenge, harder challenge).

-The computer setup we used is: xxx xx xx

 The videos can be found here:
 - [Project Video](../data/project_video_inference/project_video_inferred.mp4)
 - [Challenge Video](../data/project_video_inference/challenge_video_inferred.mp4)
 - [Harder Challenge Video](../data/project_video_inference/harder_challenge_inferred.mp4)

+The results on the Project Video and on the Challenge Video for a pretrained model are pretty good.
+Especially the detection of multiple lanes and the detection through other objects is remarkable.
+But the harder Challenge Video is just also too difficult for the pretrained Model.